benmarwick/2019-03-26-Cambridge-Archaeology-Big-Data-Workshop/README.md

 ## How to download these materials

 This line of code will download this repository to your desktop.
-Please run this line, and watch your console for prompts:
+Please run this line, and watch your console for prompts (answer 'yes' to everything):

 ```
 usethis::use_course("bit.ly/big-data-in-arch")